Company Positions and Responsibilities

 Whether positions and responsibilities within a business are created on an ad hoc basis, as is the case in many small businesses, or through corporate charters, a clear understanding of them leads to a more efficient business operation.

 To learn more about company positions and responsibilities, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.